LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Directive refactoring

-The "Split in individual directives" refactoring operation is available when the user selects a region of code that contains a predicate directive with a list argument and uses the "Refactor" context menu item or the "Refactor" command palette item.
+The "Split in individual directives" refactoring operation is available when the user selects a region of code that contains a predicate directive with a single list argument and uses the "Refactor" context menu item or the "Refactor" command palette item.
 The directive is split into individual directives, one for each element in the list.

 #### Converting between object, protocol, and category entity types